-All submitted papers are subject to strict double-blind peer review process, by at least one international and one national reviewer.
-That are experts in the area of the particular paper.
-The peer review process can take anywhere between 3 weeks to 5 weeks.
+Submitted manuscripts in Al-Burz, are evaluated through OJS (open journal system) a free editorial management platform by PKP, on the basis that they present new insight into the investigated topic and are likely to contribute to research progress or a change in Brahui language and literature practice.
+All submitted papers are subject to strict double-blind peer review process by at least one international and one national reviewers, that are experts in the area of the particular paper.
+The peer review process can take anywhere between 5 weeks to 9 weeks.
 The aim of the review process is to identify the strengths and weaknesses of the article, in terms of originality, interest, up-to-dates, coherence, and balanced argumentation.
 The factors that are chiefly taken into account in review are as follows:

 - Relevance: Is this paper relevant for the topics of this journal?

 - Soundness: Is this paper technically sound and complete?

 - Are the claims supported by experimental/theoretical results?

 - Significance: Is the paper interesting for other researchers?

 - Originality: Are the results/ideas novel and previously unknown?

 - Readability: Is the paper well-organized and easy to understand?